emonney/QuickApp/README.md

 *   If you get any other errors, consider running manually the steps to build the project and note where the errors occur.
     Open command prompt and do the below steps:
     1. run 'dotnet restore' from the two project folders - Restore nuget packages
-    2. run 'npm install' from the project with package.json - Restore npm packages
+    2. run 'npm install' from the project with "ClientApp\\package.json" - Restore npm packages
-    3. run 'npm run dev-build' from the project with package.json - Build webpack vendor packages
-    4. Try running the application again - Test to make sure it all works
+    3. Try running the application again - Test to make sure it all works

     *When I say "run from the project folder" I mean run the commands on the command line from those folders
     If any step fails, post the error details on the [support forum](https://www.ebenmonney.com/forum/?view=forum&id=14) for the needed assistance.